THH(Z) and the image of J: Introduction

 \subsection{Acknowledgements}

 We warmly thank Jeremy Hahn, Lars Hesselholt, Jacob Lurie, Akhil Mathew, Thomas Nikolaus, and Allen Yuan for many conversations that contributed to this project.
 The first stages were based on unpublished work of Nikolaus and by subsequent discussion of those ideas with Yuan; the idea of considering the object $\j_{p,0}$ that appears in \cref{j}, and many other motivating ideas related to this material, were provided by Lurie; and the results in \cref{k1k} were suggested to AR by Hahn, following discussion with Hesselholt and Mathew, while they were independently discovered by SKD.
-We are also grateful to Ishan Levy, Maxime Ramzi, and Vadim Vologodsky for helpful discussions, to Akhil Mathew and Tomer Schlank for pointing out an error during a talk on this work, and to Lars Hesselholt, John Rognes, and Ferdinand Wagner for corrections on an earlier draft.
+We are also grateful to Ishan Levy, Maxime Ramzi, and Vadim Vologodsky for helpful discussions, to Akhil Mathew and Tomer Schlank for pointing out an error during a talk on this work, and to Lars Hesselholt, John Rognes, Kush Singhal, Ferdinand Wagner, and a referee for corrections on earlier drafts.

 SKD's work was supported by NSF DGE-2140743, and AR's by NSF DMS-2103152 and the Bell Systems Fellowship at IAS.